ltw-webdev-5/curriculum/portfolio-microdata.md

     folders:
       - label: "portfolio-microdata"
         type: folder
+      - label: "content.txt"
+        notes: "For copying-and-pasting"
+        indent: 1
+        fade: true
       - label: "index.html"
         indent: 1
     after: |
-      1. Drag the `portfolio-microdata` folder to your code editor
-      2. Make a new `index.html` file
+      1. Make a new `index.html` file
-      3. Populate the `index.html` with the boilerplate code
+      2. Populate the `index.html` with the boilerplate code
     notes:
       - label: "Type it, type it real good"
         text: "Remember the purpose of this lesson is to type the code out yourself—build up that muscle memory in your fingers!"
       - label: "Naming conventions"
         text: "Don’t forget to follow the [naming conventions](/topics/naming-paths-cheat-sheet/#naming-conventions)."
       - label: "HTML snippets"
-        text: "Create the boilerplate with `html5`, `viewport` & `css`"
+        text: "Create the boilerplate with `html5`, `viewport`"

   - title: "Add the basic HTML"
     before: |
-      Before we start adding the microdata, let’s add the basic HTML markup for a portfolio piece.
+      Before we start adding the microdata, let’s add the basic HTML markup for a portfolio piece. **Copy the text from `content.txt` to save some time.**

-      *For this we’re concentrating on a `WebSite` if it was a [visual artwork](https://schema.org/VisualArtwork) or a [photograph](https://schema.org/Photograph) there would be other specific properties.*
+      *For this we’re concentrating on a `WebSite`—if it was a [visual artwork](https://schema.org/VisualArtwork) or a [photograph](https://schema.org/Photograph) there would be other specific properties.*

+      **You may also want to check out the generic [CreativeWork](https://schema.org/CreativeWork) that can be applied to non-specific portfolio pieces.**
     code_lang: "html"
     code_file: "index.html"
     code: |